The Show Rules

 Vegetables

+Exhibitors may present fruit on plates, dishes or mats; white is preferable.
+Larger entries can simply be placed on the tressle tables.
 Dressed onions and shallots - dry and rough outer skin removed, tops turned over and tied, preferably with straw coloured raffia.
 Traditionally, dressed onions and shallots are stood in kiln dried sand on a white plate.
-When the heaviest or longest is required, quality is not important, unless in the event of a tie.
+Remove some of the rough, dry skin on onions (not too much).
+RHS state: "shallots - neatly tied”.

 Leave the tops (leaves and foliage) on carrots and beetroots and the stalks on beans, cucumbers, courgettes, marrows and peppers.
+Ideally, runner beans should be straight.
+When the heaviest or longest is required, quality is not important, unless in the event of a tie.

 Fruit